hotosm/drone-tm/docs/dev/setup.md

 #### Monitoring

 - At present, only Sentry is configured as the default backend for logging with OpenTelemetry.
-- To set it up and work with it, you will need a valid Sentry DSN.
+- To set it up and work with it, you will need a valid Sentry DSN, as well as making sure to uncomment `INSTALL_MONITORING` in `src/backend/Dockerfile` to allow the Docker image to build with that option enabled.
 - `LOG_LEVEL` is set to `info` by default.
 Setting it to `debug` makes the logs very verbose, so it is recommended to leave the setting as is.